Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-46-hellfall.md

 Damian sat up a little in his bed and blinked: he’d nearly nodded off there.

-“Uh... hi?
-I’m guessing you’re miss Chang?”
+"Uh... hi?
+I’m guessing you’re miss Chang?"

-“That’s me.”
+"That’s me."
 She smiled and shook his hand, then Holly’s, and finally Jamie’s.
 Her hands were surprisingly tough and hard: they looked a lot softer than they were.
-“You guys raised quite a fuss when we heard you were back...
+"You guys raised quite a fuss when we heard you were back...
 Moses is on his way, but he won’t be here until this evening.
 In the meantime, you’ve got me.
-Sorry.”
+Sorry."

-“I think we’ll cope,” Jamie ventured with a chuckle.
-“Y’know, the CO here had some crazy things to say about you...”
+"I think we’ll cope," Jamie ventured with a chuckle.
+"Y’know, the CO here had some crazy things to say about you..."

 She made a complicated gesture and sat down in one of the visitor’s chairs.
-“I’m sure.
+"I’m sure.
 But I’m here for you guys...
-There’s four of you?” she asked, looking at Cook.
+There’s four of you?" she asked, looking at Cook.

-“Sort of.
+"Sort of.
 Ray... that’s Doctor Wheeler, Rachel.
-She’s, uh...”
+She’s, uh..."
 Jamie trailed off, not quite knowing how to finish the sentence.
 Holly looked like she was about to start crying again.

-“...We’re not sure she’s going to make it,” Damian finished.
+"...We’re not sure she’s going to make it," Damian finished.
 He sounded numb, not that Jamie could blame him.

-Chang bowed her head a little. “...I take it Doctor Berry-Brown and Mister Conley didn’t make it.”
-They shook their heads, and she sighed. “...I’m sorry.”
+Chang bowed her head a little. "...I take it Doctor Berry-Brown and Mister Conley didn’t make it."
+They shook their heads, and she sighed. "...I’m sorry."

-“You flew a ship.
-You know what crew’s like...”
+"You flew a ship.
+You know what crew’s like..."
 Damian said.

-“Well.. my crew was a little different to yours,” she said, “...But yeah.
+"Well.. my crew was a little different to yours," she said, "...But yeah.
 If we’d lost...
 I’d be devastated.
-I know it’s a dumb question, but are you guys okay?”
+I know it’s a dumb question, but are you guys okay?"

-“I got shot!”
+"I got shot!"
 Holly told her.
 She seemed weirdly proud of it.
-“Right in the...” she prodded at her bandage then frowned at it. “...It doesn’t even hurt anymore though.
+"Right in the..." she prodded at her bandage then frowned at it. "...It doesn’t even hurt anymore though.
 They gave me something called, uh...
-Cruiser?”
+Cruiser?"

-“Cruezzir.
+"Cruezzir.
 It’s imported alien medicine.
-You’ll be all healed up by the time Moses gets here, probably.”
+You’ll be all healed up by the time Moses gets here, probably."

-“Good stuff!”
-Jamie exclaimed, then glanced at Cook. “...Guess it doesn’t work so great on some things though, huh?”
+"Good stuff!"
+Jamie exclaimed, then glanced at Cook. "...Guess it doesn’t work so great on some things though, huh?"

-“Not so much...”
-Chang stood up and checked on Cook for herself. “...They told me he’s sedated.”
+"Not so much..."
+Chang stood up and checked on Cook for herself. "...They told me he’s sedated."

-“He... didn’t take things well,” Damian explained.
-“Cracked that guy Jack right in the jaw...
-Kid can take a punch, I’ll give him that.”
+"He... didn’t take things well," Damian explained.
+"Cracked that guy Jack right in the jaw...
+Kid can take a punch, I’ll give him that."

-“...It’s a jolt, coming back,” Chang said.
-“How much did they tell you?”
+"...It’s a jolt, coming back," Chang said.
+"How much did they tell you?"

 Jamie answered for all three of them.
-“There was a lot.
+"There was a lot.
 Something about how the motherfuckers who bombed San Diego are an alien conspiracy to make us all extinct, and...
 Well, I guess Cook...
 I don’t even know.
-He just... snapped.”
+He just... snapped."

-“Is he gonna be okay?”
+"Is he gonna be okay?"
 Holly asked.

-“If I know Moses Byron, he’ll do absolutely everything in his power for him.
-For all of you,” Chang predicted.
+"If I know Moses Byron, he’ll do absolutely everything in his power for him.
+For all of you," Chang predicted.

 Jamie and Damian both stared at her for a second, then looked to each other, then at Holly.

-“...If that’s so, then he’s a changed man,” Damian said at last.
-“Compared to the guy who threw us out into space in a cheap ship we barely understood with no map.”
+"...If that’s so, then he’s a changed man," Damian said at last.
+"Compared to the guy who threw us out into space in a cheap ship we barely understood with no map."

-“He is.”
+"He is."

-“...You sound like you really believe that.”
+"...You sound like you really believe that."

 Chang chewed on her lower lip for a second, then did something Jamie really couldn’t have foreseen: she shrugged off her jacket, dropped it neatly over the back of a chair, and then rolled up her sleeve.

 Her arm was a fractal tapestry of awful scars.
 Those weren’t self-harm scars or anything; that was an arm that had once suffered a grievous injury.

-“...I’ve been through a lot,” she said after letting them stare at it for a few seconds.
-“I was a Corti abductee, I nearly got eaten by Hunters—that’s where I got these—I had to watch somebody very dear to me *sacrifice* herself to save my life...”
+"...I’ve been through a lot," she said after letting them stare at it for a few seconds.
+"I was a Corti abductee, I nearly got eaten by Hunters—that’s where I got these—I had to watch somebody very dear to me *sacrifice* herself to save my life..."

 Her voice caught a little on the word *‘sacrifice,’* and it took her a moment to rally.
-She pointed out another scar on her neck. “...I had a knife held to my throat so hard that it cut, and I nearly got spaced.
-Have you ever tried to breathe hard vacuum?”
+She pointed out another scar on her neck. "...I had a knife held to my throat so hard that it cut, and I nearly got spaced.
+Have you ever tried to breathe hard vacuum?"

 Transfixed, Jamie just shook his head.
 She gave him a complicated look he couldn’t really understand: there was a bit of optimism in there, a little trauma, and a large dose of resilience.
 Above all, it said *‘I have.’*

-“When I got back to Earth...
-I wasn’t whole,” she continued.
-“I didn’t have a purpose, or a life really.
+"When I got back to Earth...
+I wasn’t whole," she continued.
+"I didn’t have a purpose, or a life really.
 I just had my loved ones.
 And I thought maybe that would have been enough.... but they knew better.
 They knew we needed to have a purpose.
 Moses Byron gave us that purpose.
 He gave us a brand-new ship, made by human hands with human technology.
-We called her *Misfit* and I was her pilot, and together we went to amazing places, saw amazing things, met amazing people...”
+We called her *Misfit* and I was her pilot, and together we went to amazing places, saw amazing things, met amazing people..."

-She rolled her sleeve back down. “...I truly believe he’s a changed man,” she finished.
-“I think he’s carrying a lot of guilt over what happened to you.”
+She rolled her sleeve back down. "...I truly believe he’s a changed man," she finished.
+"I think he’s carrying a lot of guilt over what happened to you."

-“As he should,” Damian grumbled, but it sounded like his heart wasn’t in it.
+"As he should," Damian grumbled, but it sounded like his heart wasn’t in it.
 Jamie could sympathize—the last person he’d heard speak with such conviction had been Ray.

 Chang shrugged her jacket on.
-“He’ll be here in a few hours,” she said.
-“If that’s a conversation you want to have with him... well, go for it, I say.
+"He’ll be here in a few hours," she said.
+"If that’s a conversation you want to have with him... well, go for it, I say.
 I’ll tell him what’s going on with you guys and keep the press off your backs until then...
 But I need to know what happened to you.
-Starting from the top.”
+Starting from the top."

-“It’s...
-I don’t know if I’m ready to...”
+"It’s...
+I don’t know if I’m ready to..."
 Damian began.
 Jamie nodded fervently, while Holly just lowered her gaze to stare at her toes.

 Chang nodded soothingly.
-“I understand,” she said earnestly.
-“And if there’s anything you can’t say yet, that’s fine.
-I’ll hear whatever you say, no judgement, no pressure, no questions.”
+"I understand," she said earnestly.
+"And if there’s anything you can’t say yet, that’s fine.
+I’ll hear whatever you say, no judgement, no pressure, no questions."

 She settled in her chair, crossed one knee over the other, and waited.
 There was a moment of silence where the only sound was the distant conversation of doctors elsewhere in the medical wing, and then Jamie found himself speaking without ever consciously deciding to.

-“...We didn’t have a map,” he began.
-“No infrastructure, nothing.
+"...We didn’t have a map," he began.
+"No infrastructure, nothing.
 There was a paid contact out at...
-Where was it, Irbzrk?”
+Where was it, Irbzrk?"

 Damian nodded.
-“Yeah.
+"Yeah.
 Irbzrk.
 Some guy Moses hired to set up a jump beacon for us.
 Hell, the ship was mostly made from Irbzrk parts, so I guess he got everything at the same place.
 So we jumped out there, picked a direction and went with it.
-Guess nobody bothered to tell us Irbzrk is pretty fuckin’ close to Hunter space...”
+Guess nobody bothered to tell us Irbzrk is pretty fuckin’ close to Hunter space..."

-“Or that all the best temperate planets in that volume are in Hunter space...”
+"Or that all the best temperate planets in that volume are in Hunter space..."
 Holly added.

-“So, our exoplanet ‘scope pings a half-dozen interesting worlds in that direction and, well...
-I guess that’s where it begins,” Damian finished.
-“We flew in there and we found... well, we found...”
+"So, our exoplanet ‘scope pings a half-dozen interesting worlds in that direction and, well...
+I guess that’s where it begins," Damian finished.
+"We flew in there and we found... well, we found..."

 Chang didn’t speak.
 She just listened politely, until the right word dragged itself out of Jamie’s mouth.

-“...Hell,” he said.
+"...Hell," he said.

 ___

 **Date Point: 15y6m1d AV**
 **The Ring, Hell System, Hunter Space**

-***Brother Daar (“Tigger”) of Stoneback, Great Father of the Gao***
+***Brother Daar ("Tigger") of Stoneback, Great Father of the Gao***

-“Huh.
-Guess some things’re the same everywhere.”
+"Huh.
+Guess some things’re the same everywhere."

 They were gettin’ back into important territory: Daar could tell from the emergency forcefields that snapped up when they breached through from the structural void and kept the air in.
 The Hunters hadn’t seemed to give a stinky fur-mattin’ shit ‘fer damage control near the slave shanty, but now that they were comin’ out to somewhere with actual strategic value again...